Factorizing two-loop vacuum sum-integrals

 As for sum-integral factorization properties at higher loops, there seems to be little hope, if our observations of some particular fixed-index cases of higher-loop IBP reductions are of any guidance.
 One could hope, however, that for some special integral sectors (i.e.\ particular propagator subsets) such general simplifications might exist.

 \acknowledgments

-We wish to thank I.~Kondrashuk for discussions at early stages of this work.
+We wish to thank I.~Kondrashuk for discussions at early stages of this work, and L.~Gil for checking our Mathematica code.
 The work of A.D.\ was partially supported by CONICYT PCI/MEC 80180071.
 P.N.\ has been supported by an ANID grant Mag\'ister Nacional No.\ 22211544, and by the Academy of Finland grants No.\ 347499, 353772 and 1322507.
 Y.S.\ acknowledges support from ANID under FONDECYT projects No.\ 1191073 and 1231056.